New methylene blue

+New Methylene Blue contains the word "New" in its name to differentiate the effectiveness of staining, between its predecessor methylene blue, the chemical structure of methylene blue, and the colors between the two.

 Applications

 NMB is a staining agent used in diagnostic cytopathology and histopathology, typically for staining immature red blood cells.
 It is a supravital stain.
 It is closely related to methylene blue, an older stain in wide use.

 Safety

 New methylene blue is toxic.
 Skin contact or inhalation should be avoided.